libplctag/libplctag.NET/docs/libplctag.md

 myTag.Write();
 ```

+In general, you will need prior knowedge of the structure of the tag data, and you may need to reverse-engineer it.
+An example for reverse engineering a UDT can be found [here](src/Examples/CSharp%20DotNetCore/SequencePlcMapper.cs).

+Because the structure of the data depends on many factors (PLC Make/model, Protocol, even Tag Name), libplctag.NET does not provide built-in Mappers for all types.
+The manuals provided by your device manufacturer are the best source of information on these details.

 ## `libplctag` namepsace
 * `Tag` - A wrapper around the core libplctag library tag by providing an interface naturalised to .NET.
 * `Tag<M,T>` - A tag type that exposes a .NET type (generic parameter `T`) by delegating data access logic to an `IPlcMapper` (generic parameter `M`).